Lyu-Pengfei/Lyu-Pengfei.github.io/_pages/about.md

 <!--
 and Prof. [Pixu Shi](https://pixushi.github.io/).
 -->
 Before joining Duke, I earned my Ph.D. degree in Statistics in August 2024 from [Florida State University](https://www.fsu.edu/), where I was fortunate to be supervised by Prof. [Hongyuan Cao](https://hongyuan-cao.github.io/).
-I also appreciate the guidance and help from Prof. [Xianyanng Zhang](https://zhangxiany-tamu.github.io/).
+I also appreciate the guidance and help from Prof. [Xianyang Zhang](https://zhangxiany-tamu.github.io/).

 I obtained my Bachelor's degree in Statistics in 2019 from [University of Science and Technology of China](https://en.ustc.edu.cn/).